Ace of Swords

 The raven and wolf

-The raven and wolf are often seen as magical creatures and messengers from the divine, not least because both are very intelligent and often exhibit forethought and personality.
-Their appearance were seen as omens for our thoughts and actions.
-Either the Gods were pleased or retribution was close.
+The raven and wolf are seen as magical creatures and messengers from the divine, not least because both are very intelligent, exhibiting forethought and personality.
+Their appearance was seen as omens for our thoughts and actions.
+Either the Gods were pleased, or retribution was close.

 row icon image